Pembroke Battery

-Pembroke Battery (Batterija ta' Pembroke) was an artillery battery in Pembroke, Malta, Malta.
+Pembroke Battery (Batterija ta' Pembroke) was an artillery battery in Pembroke, Malta.
 It was built by the British between 1897 and 1899, and most of it was demolished in the 1980s.

 History

-By the mid-1890s, the RML armament of the nearby Fort Pembroke had become obsolete, and the fort was turned into an ammunition depot.
+By the mid-1890s, the RML armament of the nearby Fort Pembroke had become obsolete, and that fort was turned into an ammunition depot.
 The British decided that it would be cheaper to construct a new battery rather than upgrade the fort's guns.
 Pembroke Battery was built between 1897 and 1899, and it formed part of a new series of fortifications meant to house breech-loading (BL) guns.

 The battery was oval in shape, and its magazines and other features were located underground.
 It was surrounded by a ditch and a glacis, which was defended by barbed wire.
 It was armed with two 9.2 inch Mk X guns, which were mounted en barbette.
 These were dismantled in 1919 and the battery was struck off the armaments list.
 The battery remained unused until the 1980s.